cloudControl/documentation/Guides/NodeJS/AWS S3.md

-# Node.js Amazon S3 integration
+# Node.js Amazon S3 Integration

 ## Introduction
 [Amazon S3] is a Storage-as-a-Service solution.
 It provides a simple web service interface that can be used to store and retrieve data from anywhere on the web.